 The other important factor to note is that messages filtered immediately to the spam folder cannot be marked as spam by the recipient.
 That means if 100% of your mail gets filtered to the spam folder, you will have a 0% complaint rate.
 This conundrum is summarized best by Laura Atkins from WordToTheWise - “Bad senders who do not get email to the inbox have very low complaint rates.”

 Putting all this together we can make some general recommendations.
 We suggest that you try and keep your SocketLabs calculated spam complaint rates below 0.1% or 1 complaint per 1000 total messages sent.
 The likelihood that our Compliance team will reach out or take action with your account significantly increases as your rates increases beyond 0.1%.

 Monitoring your complaint rate is key for ensuring that your messages retain high inbox placement.
-The complaint rate is also a major factor of the SocketLabs Quality Score.
-Changes to the complaint rate and quality score may be something to talk about more in-depth with our team of email experts.
+The complaint rate is also a major factor of the SocketLabs Stream Score.
+Changes to the complaint rate and stream score may be something to talk about more in-depth with our team of email experts.

 If you have concerns about changes to the complaint rate within your SocketLabs account please reach out to our support team immediately for assistance in diagnosing and triaging the issue.